-- Successfully defended major real estate lender German American Capital Corporation against lawsuit and subsequent appeal brought in the New York state courts by former developers of a luxury condominium project in downtown Manhattan, who alleged that lender breached the parties’ loan agreements and improperly acquired developers’ equity interest in the condominium project through a UCC foreclosure.
-After motion to dismiss briefing and oral argument, the lawsuit was dismissed with prejudice—a decision that was unanimously affirmed on appeal after appellate briefing and argument.
+- Represented real estate lender in lawsuit brought in New York state court by former developers of a luxury condominium project in downtown Manhattan, who alleged that lender improperly acquired developers’ equity interest through a mezzanine foreclosure.
+Lawsuit was dismissed prior to substantial document discovery, and dismissal was affirmed on appeal.
 See 87 Mezz Member LLC v.
 German Am.
 Capital Corp., 162 A.D.3d 524, 81 N.Y.S.3d 1 (1st Dep’t 2018).

 - Representing several private equity funds and their portfolio companies in a variety of matters, including transactional litigation and enforcement actions.

-- Representing major investment bank in connection with various regulatory and government investigations.
+- Representing investment bank in connection with various regulatory and government investigations.

 - Wollschlaeger v.
 Governor of Florida: Part of appellate litigation team that successfully represented national medical organizations and Florida physicians before the 11th Circuit, sitting en banc, in widely followed First Amendment challenge to Florida law that prevented doctors from speaking freely with patients about gun safety.
 See 848 F.3d 1293 (11th Cir.
 2017).